PistoiaHELM/pistoiahelm.github.com/README.md

 This is still being developed and will include a lot more back-end components when complete.The relationships between the HELM2 components are shown below:

 ![](/images/ArchitectureOverview.png)

+###Installation Packs###

+Installation packs for the Java components are available in the [Nexus Repository Manager](https://oss.sonatype.org/#nexus-search;quick~org.pistoiaalliance.helm), so you won't find releases in all repositories.

+The exceptions are:

+- HELM Editor
+- HELM Antibody Editor
+- HELM Webeditor

+Where the releases are available in the GitHub release folder.

 ### Forum ###